 Dealing with a brand new set of employee issues is a lot of work, which is why many HRs all over the world came up with a global response team – take, for instance, ServiceNow in Europe, whose head, Sally Sourbon took the initiative to set up a team that dealt with the employee’s most pressing concerns with moving to virtual workspaces efficiently and reassuringly.

-Reassurance here can mean many things - as employees fretted about the future of their family, their health, and about completing their responsibilities in an entirely digitized manner, HR strives to provide regular updates to employees, clarifying the new responsibilities and explaining how to fulfil each new task.
+Reassurance here can mean many things – as employees fretted about the future of their family, their health, and about completing their responsibilities in an entirely digitized manner, HR strives to provide regular updates to employees, clarifying the new responsibilities and explaining how to fulfill each new task.